Study Where the World Comes Together

 When will my student nominee receive a decision?

-Pearson Scholarship recipients will be notified by April 2018.
+Pearson Scholarship recipients will be notified by the end of April 2019.

 Can I nominate a student even if they haven’t applied to U of T?